Safety Always Boards First on Canada’s Railways

 Canada’s Railways―North American Safety Leaders

 Canada’s railways are among the safest in North America.
-Our freight railways have reduced their accident rate by 22 per cent in the past decade, while the dangerous goods accident rate has decreased by 46 per cent.
-No passengers were either seriously or fatally injured in 2020.
+Our freight railways have reduced their accident rate by 19 per cent in the past decade, while the dangerous goods accident rate has decreased by 34 per cent.

 Canada has a strong regulatory system overseeing rail transportation.
 Railways have to comply with dozens of regulations and hundreds of safety rules on everything from train securement to speed limits and track and equipment inspection and maintenance.
 All safety incidents must be reported to the Transportation Safety Board of Canada.